 As we explore the causes of deforestation, recognize the impact of our actions on the landscapes that breathe life into our world.

-Simply, forest exploitation is an action and deforestation is the end product or result of that action.
-Timber extraction can be sustainable, but unluckily effects of deforestation may bring drastic consequences impacting the climate changes and biodiversity.
+Simply, forest exploitation is an action, and deforestation is the end product or result of that action.
+Timber extraction can be sustainable, but unfortunately effects of deforestation may bring drastic consequences, impacting climate change and biodiversity.

 History of Logging

-The logging methods have evolved over time, driven through advancements in the transportation of timber from remote areas to the industrial markets.
+The logging methods have evolved over time, driven by advancements in the transportation of timber from remote areas to the industrial markets.
 The different historical periods have helped in shaping the ways of harvesting.
-It moves the timber into three main eras, that are:
+It moves the timber into three main eras, which are:

-In the early old days of forest clearing, the tree logs transport by simple means of natural methods.
+In the early days of forest clearing, the tree logs were transported by simple means of natural methods.
 Like rivers to float the trunks downstream to the paper or saw mills.
-This was known as timber rafting or log driving, which was considered as the cheapest one.
+This was known as timber rafting or log driving, which was considered the cheapest one.

 Animals like oxen or horses were there to move the logs through the grounds covered with snow, though seasonal conditions helped in making the transportation easier.

 The mechanization of timber extraction equipment took place after World War II.
-Chainsaws, bulldozers, skidders, caterpillar tractors and diesel trucks were replace with manual labor to process with logging at a larger scale.
+Chainsaws, bulldozers, skidders, caterpillar tractors, and diesel trucks were replace with manual labor to process logging on a larger scale.
 In today’s modern era, skyline systems, harvesters, helicopters, automated machinery, and yarders are in use for making the logging process more efficient.

 Types of Timber Extraction

-Logging is categorized into 3 different types, comprising of:
+Logging is categorized into 3 different types, comprising:

 Clear-Cutting

 But, there are many environmentalists who are against the clear-cutting due to a number of reasons.
-One of the reasons may include that it causes destruction of wildlife’s habitat.
+One of the reasons may be that it causes the destruction of wildlife’s habitat.

 Selective Logging

-It has some benefits as it helps in preserving the biodiversity and minimization of environmental degradation.
-But, however, it’s getting more expensive within time as regeneration becomes much slower.
+It has some benefits as it helps in preserving biodiversity and minimizing environmental degradation.
+However, it’s getting more expensive over time as regeneration becomes much slower.

 Shelterwood Logging

-It is a process in which trees are gradually removed in multiple stages, which allows natural regeneration to occur under the shelter of existing trees.
+It is a process in which trees are gradually chop off in multiple stages, which allows natural regeneration to occur under the shelter of existing trees.
 In simpler terms, in shelterwood, mature trees stand there in order to protect the young seedlings while nurturing them.

 Once the new trees are grown, the older remaining ones are removed.
-This approach of harvesting helps in promoting sustainable growth of forest.
+This approach of harvesting helps in promoting the sustainable growth of the forest.

 Tree Cutting Methods

-There are different methods used for forest clearing varying upon the types of forest, its economic purpose and landscape.
+There are different methods for forest clearing, varying upon the types of forest, its economic purpose, and the landscape.
 These methods of timber logging deforestation are of 3 types:

 Tree-Length Logging / Stem-Only Harvesting

 This method involves the felling, delimbing, and topping of trees in the woods and then transporting their lengths to the landing or to the processing sites/areas.
-The branches and foliage are there at the cutting sites, where it enriches the soil with its organic matter (containing nutrients).
+The branches and foliage are there at the cutting sites, where they enrich the soil with their organic matter (containing nutrients).

 Whole-Tree Logging

-In this method, the whole tree including its branches are cut down and later transported to the processing sites/mills.
-This harvesting method serves for multi-purposes, as the different parts of the trees are utilized.
-Whole-tree timber logging is usually for biomass energy production, but removing essential nutrients from the forest’s floor causing mass deforestation.
+In this method, the whole tree, including its branches, is cut down and later transported to the processing sites/mills.
+This harvesting method serves for purposes, as the different parts of the trees are in utilization.
+Whole-tree timber logging is usually for biomass energy production, but it removes essential nutrients from the forest’s floor, causing mass deforestation.

 Cut-to-Length Logging

-The harvesters cut the trees and remove its branches, while the forwarders transport the pre-cut logs to the collection points that help the soil from eroding.
+The harvesters cut the trees and remove their branches, while the forwarders transport the pre-cut logs to the collection points that help prevent the soil from eroding.

 Environmental Factors

-Logging can bring hazardous impacts to the environment, which is list down in the following:
+Logging can bring hazardous impacts to the environment, which are listed below in the following:

-Trees have a significant role in balancing the atmospheric air, as it absorbs carbon dioxide during the process of photosynthesis.
-Carbon dioxide is a greenhouse gas, which is converted into glucose by the help of the trees and plants.
+Trees have a significant role in balancing the atmospheric air, as they absorb carbon dioxide during the process of photosynthesis.
+Carbon dioxide is a greenhouse gas that converts into glucose with the help of trees and plants.
 They release oxygen in the atmosphere and act as carbon sinks.

 However, logging has increased the level of carbon dioxide in the atmosphere.
 Animals also release carbon dioxide as they breathe out.
-Unfortunately, we have a high amount of carbon dioxide surrounding us because of the logging of trees along with the acceleration of global warming.
+Unfortunately, we have a high amount of carbon dioxide surrounding us.

 Encourages Frequent Soil Erosion

 Soil erosion happens as a result of logging, as the trees have different sorts of roots anchoring forest soil to the ground.
-Due to logging in the forests, the topsoil tends to be loose and highly vulnerable towards the agents of soil erosion including wind, water and animals.
-As per The World Wild Life, in the last 150 years, the earth has lost around half of its reproductive soil because of soil erosion.
+Due to logging in the forests, the topsoil tends to be loose and highly vulnerable to the agents of soil erosion including wind, water and animals.
+As per The World Wildlife Fund, in the last 150 years, the earth has lost around half of its reproductive soil because of soil erosion.

 Increases Habitat Destruction

-Majority of the animals and plants rely on the forests or trees for their survival in terms of shelter, food and reproduction.
-Therefore, logging causes habitat destruction for many species and causes extinction in many of the cases.
+The majority of the animals and plants rely on the forests or trees for their survival in terms of shelter, food, and reproduction.
+Therefore, logging causes habitat destruction for many species and causes extinction in many cases.

 Interferes with the Natural Water Cycle

-Trees have a significant role in the natural water cycle through transpiration, absorbing the water from the soil and releasing it out in the atmosphere.
+Trees have a significant role in the natural water cycle through transpiration, absorbing the water from the soil and releasing it into the atmosphere.
 The logging is a huge factor in the contribution of droughts and erratic precipitation by causing changes in the patterns of rainfall.

 Increases Flooding Risks